grafana/mimir/tools/copyblocks/README.md

 # Copyblocks

-This program can copy Mimir blocks between two Google Cloud Storage (GCS) buckets or two Azure Blob Storage (ABS) buckets.
+This program can copy Mimir blocks server-side between two buckets on the same object storage service provider.
-It is specific to these two services and performs server-side copies between buckets.
+The currently supported services are Google Cloud Storage (GCS) and Azure Blob Storage (ABS).

 ## Features